Dr Juliet MacDonald

 A further research interest is the digital reproduction of drawings.
-In a book chapter in the SAGE Handbook of Digital Dissertations and Theses, I use my PhD as a case study to consider the process by which figurative outcomes of drawing are reproduced, via an elaborate sequence of material contacts, in the operations of scanning, digital storage and display on screen.
+In a book chapter in the SAGE Handbook of Digital Dissertations and Theses, 2012), MacDonald considered the process by which figurative outcomes of drawing are reproduced via an elaborate sequence of material contacts, in the operations of scanning, digital storage and display on screen.
+She has pursued this further in her work for the exhibitions Drawology (2013) and Drawology II (2014), using cracked computer tablets to explore the surfaces of drawings.